Rabí: Sights

-Rabí is known for the Rabí Castle, one of the biggest castles in the country.
+The main landmark of Rabí is the Rabí Castle, one of the largest castles in the country.
 The Gothic castle was rebuilt and extended at the end of the 15th century, possibly by Benedikt Rejt.
 The late Gothic fortification from the 15th century remained unfinished for economic reasons, but still, it is one of the most advanced fortifications in Central Europe.
 The castle complex is protected as a national cultural monument.
 Today it is owned by the state and is open to the public.

 The Church of the Holy Trinity is part of the castle complex.
 It is a late Gothic building that was finished in 1498 as a castle chapel.
 Later it became a parish church.